 GPs and specialists can refer their patients to MoleMap for a Full Body MoleMap surveillance service (up to 60 mins), Total Body Photography, a MoleMap Skin Check (up to 30 mins) or a MoleMap Spot Check (up to 15 mins).
 Patients can also self-refer to our services and nominate their doctor to receive a copy of their report.

 Many GPs and dermatologists refer their high-risk patients to us for melanoma surveillance and diagnosis.
 Such patients have:

-At Molemap by Dermatologists all patients are seen by a melanographer who is specially trained to identify and image lesions showing features of skin cancer.
-All Molemap melanographers have completed specialised training accredited by the Australasian College of Dermatologists.
+At MoleMap all patients are seen by a melanographer who is specially trained to identify and image lesions showing features of skin cancer.
+All MoleMap melanographers have completed specialised training accredited by the Australasian College of Dermatologists.